 Now, we need to get to that directory.
 Use the following command:

 $ cd ~/Documents/Meteor

-todos: created.
-To run your new app: cd todos meteor
+leaderboard: created.
+To run your new app: cd leaderboard meteor

 This puts us in the

 Yes, that's it.
-Meteor takes care of everything for us, reading all the files and scripts, and setting up the HTTP listener:
+Meteor takes care of everything for us; it reads all the files and scripts, and sets up the HTTP listener:

 We can now take the URL we've been given (

 This stops the running application.
-Now go up one directory:
+Now, enter the following command:

 Okay, we've got our application up and running in the browser, and we now want to see what happens when we make some code changes.